tsturm/x3dom-stable/README.md

 # X3DOM - Stable Builds via jsDelivr

-This repository serves as a source for obtaining a stable build of the X3DOM library through the jsDelivr content delivery network (CDN).
+This repository serves as a source for obtaining stable builds of the X3DOM library through the jsDelivr content delivery network (CDN).

 ## Usage
 To include one of the stable builds of X3DOM in your web application, you can use the following URL in your HTML code: